kristjanr/wise-cs/scraped-data/sections/05-receiving-money/subsections/03-receiving-e-commerce-payments/articles/03-how-do-i-receive-money-from-upwork-with-wise/content.md

+# Receiving e-commerce payments
-# How do I receive money from Upwork with Wise?
+## How do I receive money from Upwork with Wise?
 Upwork is a freelancing platform that helps businesses and individuals conduct business, and for freelancers to get paid.

 Upwork operates in USD.
 If you decide to get paid in a different currency, the platform will convert the money at an exchange rate decided by Upwork before paying out to your Wise account.